va259/graphql-service-assignment/README.md

    # separately in each service folder
    npm i

-   # separately for each service form the rood directory
+   # separately for each service from the root directory
    npm run install:%serviceName%

    # for all services (install dependencies for root folder and it will install nested dependencies in postinstall script)